 Descriptive statistics vs. inferential statistics

 Descriptive statistics organise, summarize, and display the characteristics of a data set using pub graphs, histograms, or pie charts.
-They involve the measures of central tendency: nasty, Median, and Mode, measures of dispersion as the tools, and measures of variability: Range, variance, and standard deviation.
+They involve the measures of central tendency: Mean, Median, and Mode, measures of dispersion as the tools, and measures of variability: Range, variance, and standard deviation.

 Inferential statistics allow us to test a hypothesis and assess whether the data is generalizable to the broader population.
 Sample data is also used to make inferences and draw conclusions about the people, and the results are in the form of probability.